We involve children and young people in decisions that affect their lives

 Survey to children and young people who use Barnardo’s services

-At the beginning of May, 71 young people who use Barnardo’s services (age 13-25) told their support workers about how Coronavirus and the lockdown was affecting them personally, and what they wanted to change.
+During May 2020, 113 young people who use Barnardo’s services (age 13-25) told their support workers about how Coronavirus and the lockdown was affecting them personally, and what they wanted to change.
 The summary provides an overview of their views.

 If you have any further thoughts or views that you would like to share at this time, please discuss these with your project worker who can pass them on to the Voice & Influence team and someone will then follow this up with you.